nemo-i/Rock-Paper-Scissors/README.md

 1. Clone or download this repository to your local machine.
 2. Open the folder containing the game files in Visual Studio Code.
-3. Open the main.cpp file, which contains the source code of the game.
+3. Open the Rock-Paper-Scissors.cpp file, which contains the source code of the game.
 4. Press Ctrl+Shift+B to run the build task, which will compile the code and generate an executable file.
 5. Press Ctrl+F5 to run the game without debugging, or F5 to run the game with debugging.
 6. Enjoy the game and have fun!